Conversational Marketing is one of the best ways to move your prospects down the marketing funnel and convert them into customers - fast.

 Lyft has made requesting a ride something more than just availing a service.
-With conversational marketing, Lyft has made all its service a part of the consumers’ lifestyle.
+With conversational marketing, Lyft has made all its services a part of the consumers’ lifestyle.

 3. National Geographic and Albert Einstein?

-National Geographic is a holy space for anyone who’s passionate for science, exploration and adventure.
+National Geographic is a holy space for anyone passionate about science, exploration, and adventure.
 Their sheer passion for the planet is expressed through each of their shows.

 In 2017 the channel launched a new show ‘Genius’, an anthology about Albert Einstein.